Knowledge of Uncertain Worlds: Programming with Logical Constraints: Introduction

 The rest of the paper is organized as follows.
 Section~\ref{sec-motiv} discusses the need of easier programming with logic when faced with negation in recursion.
 Section~\ref{sec-lang} describes the unified language, DA logic.
 Section~\ref{sec-sem} presents the formal definition of the semantics of DA logic, as well as its consistency, correctness, and decidability.
 Section~\ref{sec-examp} develops additional examples for different games.
 Section~\ref{sec-disc} explains restricted parameters and recursive uses of knowledge units.
 Section~\ref{sec-related} discusses related work and concludes.

 This paper is a revised and extended version of Liu and Stoller~\cite{LiuSto20LogicalConstraints-LFCS}.
-The revisions include expanded explanations, some simplifications, and general improvements throughout.
+The revisions include many expanded explanations to make the paper more self-contained and easier to read, as well as general improvements throughout.
 The extension is mainly the new Section~\ref{sec-disc} on support for restricted parameters and recursive uses of knowledge units.